-Since this statement does not hold true for craps or roulette, it is a testament to the game’s popularity and understanding among players and regulators alike.
+Since this statement does not hold true for craps or roulette, it’s a testament to the game’s popularity and understanding among players and regulators alike.

-On the other coast, California has its own take on the game of 21.
-In the 1980s, in order to get legislators and regulators to agree on the expansion of table games (mainly poker), card rooms agreed to offer the game but only if they were banked by non-licensees.
+On the other coast, California has its take on the game of 21.
+In the 1980s, to get legislators and regulators to agree on the expansion of table games (mainly poker), card rooms began offering the game but only if non-licensees banked them.
 The California system stems from the acceptance of parimutuel wagering.
-(California is home to dozens of race tracks like the famous Santa Anita, located in Arcadia, which opened in 1934.)
+(California is home to dozens of racetracks like the famous Santa Anita, which opened in 1934.)

-California’s regulatory limitations requiring all wagering competitions to be parimutuel forces players to wager against each other and not directly against the house.
-State-sponsored card rooms and race tracks make money by taking a structured percentage out of the prize pool based on the total amount wagered.
+California’s regulatory limitations require all wagering competitions to be parimutuel forces players to wager against each other.
+They do not wager directly against the house.
+State-sponsored card rooms and racetracks make money by taking a structured percentage out of the prize pool.
+The take is based on the total amount wagered.

-To allow blackjack in a parimutuel-only gaming environment, the game in California is “banked” by other players or a “corporation” that provides the service to the casino full time.
-A fee collected from each player before every hand goes directly to the casino and is separate from the wagers (and subsequent wins and losses) on the table.
+To allow blackjack in a parimutuel-only gaming environment, the game in California is “banked” by other players.
+It can also be banked by a “corporation” that provides the service to the casino full time — a fee collected from each player before every hand goes directly to the casino.
+It is separate from the wagers (and subsequent wins and losses) on the table.
 It’s effectively an ante required to be dealt into a round of blackjack.

 Charging a fee to play a hand of blackjack is not unique to California.
-In the State of Oklahoma, tribal casinos collect what is commonly referred to as an “ante” (as opposed to “commission”) of 50 cents from each player before every hand.
-At Winstar World Resort in Thackerville, OK, located just across the Texas-Oklahoma border, dealers collect blackjack antes 24/7 on one of the biggest casino floors in the country.
+In Oklahoma, tribal casinos collect what is commonly referred to as an “ante” (as opposed to “commission”).
+This equates to 50 cents from each player before every hand.
+At Winstar World Resort in Thackerville, just across the Texas-Oklahoma border, dealers collect blackjack antes 24/7 on one of the biggest casino floors in the country.

-Though gaming laws vary from state to state (with the exception of residents of Hawaii), one is never too far away from a live blackjack table.
-Outside of Nevada and Atlantic City, New Jersey, blackjack players can find favorable gaming conditions in the Midwest and Gulf Coast.
-Riverboat and tribal casinos in Missouri, Mississippi, and Louisiana have been hotspots for decades.
+Though gaming laws vary from state to state, one is never too far away from a live blackjack table.
+Outside of Nevada and Atlantic City, blackjack players can find favorable gaming conditions in the Midwest and Gulf Coast.
+Riverboat and tribal casinos in Missouri, Mississippi and Louisiana have been hotspots for decades.